Jetraw/hdf5/readme.md

 ## Requirements

-- Windows 10 64 bits or Linux
+- Windows 10 64 bits, Linux or macOS
 - Jetraw and Dpcore installed and running in your system.
-Also included in the system PATH.
+Included in the system PATH (Windows).
 - Python 3.7+ and h5py 3.2.0+
 - HDF5 1.8.11+
 - For writing compressed files a valid License is needed.